 Here is a very real opportunity for us as individuals and New Zealanders to influence and shape the research we are publicly funding.

-I’m also really excited about continuing our engagement with educators, students and the science community as we work towards educating our kids about the exciting possibilities the world of science offers all of us – and how to make decisions about where and how that science is then used.
+I’m excited about continuing our engagement with educators, students and the science community as we work towards educating our kids about the exciting possibilities the world of science offers all of us – and how to make decisions about where and how that science is then used.

 A Nation of Curious Minds is a strategy to encourage and enable better engagement with science and technology across all sectors of New Zealand society.